kabazyba/giphy_search/README.md

  Image search application on giphy.com

+ Flutter 1.24.0-2.0.pre.55 • channel master •

  The project uses the following dependencies:

   provider: for data and state manage
   dio: for REST API
   shimmer: for image downloading animation
   cached_network_image: for display image
   fluttertoast: for display information toast